flintobrien/akka-multiswarm/README.md

 in a multi-swarm system.

 #### Terminate Criteria
 Decide when to terminate all swarming.
 This can be based on multiple criteria including max iterations.
-There are standard traits for *LocalTerminateOnMaxIterations* and *RegionalTerminateOnMaxIterations*.
+There is a standard trait for *LocalTerminateOnMaxIterations*. *RegionalTerminateOnMaxIterations* is unused and needs more thought.

 ### Commands